terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ![credentials]

-We see that there are parameters: `username`, `cnonce` and `hash`, and no `password` given.
-The existence of `hash` parameter indicates that  `javascript code` had to be used.
+We see that there are parameters: `username`, `cnonce` and `hash`, but no `password` given.
+The existence of `hash` argument indicates that  `javascript code` had to be used.
 And indeed there is [bundle.js] file provided as the response of the `GET /dist/bundle.js` request.

 ![packets]